An Introduction to Software Testing

 Software Testing

-There are various reasons for bugs in software like programming errors, compatibility with earlier / later versions, hardware compatibility, etc. Software testing aims at examining the code and also executing it under test conditions.
-Few techniques used for this purpose are: 1) Black box 2) White box 3) Grey box 4) Integration, 5) Regression, 6) Acceptance 7) Nonfunctional and 8) Destructive testing.
+There are various reasons for bugs in software, like programming errors, compatibility with earlier / later versions, hardware compatibility, etc. Software testing aims at examining the code and also executing it under test conditions.
+A few techniques used for this purpose are: 1 Black box, 2) White box, 3) Grey box, 4) Integration, 5) Regression, 6) Acceptance, 7) Nonfunctional, and 8) Destructive testing.

 As a common practice, an independent test group does software testing before the product is delivered to the customer.
 There are many approaches to software testing.
 It can be conducted on basic modules or units of the software individually.
 This is called unit testing.
-It can also be conducted on the entire software simultaneously by putting it through some test cases.
+It can also be shown on the entire software simultaneously by putting it through some test cases.
 This is called system testing.
 It can be done to check its compatibility with other hardware and software.
 This is called an integration test.
-Before the product is dispatched to the client, additional tests called alpha and beta tests are done.
+Additional alpha and beta tests are done before the product is dispatched to the client.
 Alpha testing includes testing the final version of the product by treating the testers as the end-users.
-The beta test is done after alpha testing by distributing the product to a select audience outside the testing group for feedback.
+After alpha testing, the beta test is done by distributing the product to a select audience outside the testing group for feedback.

 Test Management is advantageous as, to an extent, it can highlight bugs in the code, test the software compatibility with other hardware and software and predict customer response to a product.
-The limitation of software testing is that it is unable to test under all operating conditions.
+The limitation of software testing is that it cannot push under all operating conditions.
 It can only test the product’s failure under limited test conditions.
 Many certification programs certify professional software testers.
-However, no certification today actually checks the software tester’s knowledge and ability in his field.
+However, no certification today checks the software tester’s knowledge and ability in his field.
 Certification alone cannot guarantee the tester’s capability; hence many believe this field isn’t ready for certification yet.
-However, it is a fast emerging field and promises exciting careers for its aspirants.
+However, it is a fast-emerging field and promises exciting careers for its aspirants.